NixOS/rfcs/rfcs/0049-flakes.md

 # Future work
 [future]: #future-work

-* The "edition" feature enables future Nix changes, including language changes.
-For example, changing the parsing of multiline strings (https://github.com/NixOS/nix/pull/2490) could be conditional on the flake's edition.

 * Currently flake outputs are untyped; we only have some conventions about what they should be (e.g. `packages` should be an attribute